junxit/us-congress-bills-117/metadata.md

 - 2021-12-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S9085-9086)
 - 2021-12-09 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S9085)
 - 2021-12-09 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S9085)
+- 2021-12-10 — Message on Senate action sent to the House.
+- 2021-12-13 — Held at the desk.
+- 2021-12-13 — Received in the House.
+- 2022-03-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-28 — Considered as unfinished business. (consideration: CR H3893)
+- 2022-03-28 — Considered under suspension of the rules. (consideration: CR H3887-3891)
+- 2022-03-28 — DEBATE - The House proceeded with forty minutes of debate on S. 3294.
+- 2022-03-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-28 — Ms. Scanlon moved to suspend the rules and pass the bill.
+- 2022-03-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 349 - 63 (Roll no. 84). (text: CR H3887-3888)
+- 2022-03-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 349 - 63 (Roll no. 84).(text: CR H3887-3888)
+- 2022-04-05 — Presented to President.
+- 2022-04-05 — Presented to President.
+- 2022-04-13 — Became Public Law No: 117-111.
+- 2022-04-13 — Became Public Law No: 117-111.
+- 2022-04-13 — Signed by President.
+- 2022-04-13 — Signed by President.